jgarnet/object-expressions-js/README.md

 }); // result = true
 ```

-Functions can be applied to a field's value during evaluation.
+[Functions](./src/types/expression-function.ts) can be applied to a field's value during evaluation.

 Functions can evaluate other functions as arguments.

 If an expression contains an unclosed function or invalid function argument, an `ExpressionError` will be thrown during evaluation.

+Various functions are provided by default, but it is possible to overwrite or extend the provided [functions](./src/functions/_functions.ts) via the [ExpressionContext](./src/types/expression-context.ts).

 #### Math Functions